Key takeaways

 A written change-order policy

-If a vendor's quote comes in suspiciously low, the change-order policy is where the true price usually hides.
+Be cautious: If a vendor's quote comes in suspiciously low, the change-order policy is where the true price usually hides.
 A $5,000 quote with open-ended change orders often ends up costing more than a $12,000 quote with clear boundaries.
+Before signing, ask specifically: what's the hourly rate for out-of-scope work, who has to approve it, and how much notice do you get before billable work starts?
+If the answer is vague, the final invoice will be too.

 When outsourcing isn't the right call

 Outsourcing is a tool.
-It's not always the right tool.
+It isn't always the right tool.
 A few situations where it usually isn't:

-- Your deliverable is genuinely experimental.
-If you're not sure what success looks like and want to iterate quickly, a long-cycle outsourced engagement is a bad fit.
-Build internally, prototype fast, outsource the scaled version once you know what works.
+- Your deliverable is experimental: if you're not sure what success looks like and want to iterate quickly, a long-cycle outsourced engagement is a bad fit.
+Build internally, prototype fast, and outsource the scaled version once you know what works.

-For most other projects, outsourcing works — as long as the scope is defined, the vendor is a fit for the project, and the engagement is run with the three non-negotiables above.
-If that describes your situation, get in touch and we'll talk through where your project fits.
-If Express eLearning is the right call, we'll scope it.
-If custom makes more sense, we'll point you to Neovation's Custom Learning service.
-If what you need is a freelancer for a small project, we'll tell you that too.
+For most other projects, outsourcing works, as long as the scope is defined, the vendor is a fit for the project, and the engagement is run with the three non-negotiables above.

 Frequently Asked Questions